LQR471814/algo-schedule/SCHEDULING.md

 - people have a limited capacity to mitigate the effects of emotions on their person.
    - ex. a person who spends some emotional regulation capacity on staying calm in a meeting will have a harder time staying calm given further stressful situations.

+## sources of irrationality / intentional decision inaccuracy

+- when people have low decision-making capacity, they will actively choose to use heuristics and suffer an impact to decision accuracy in order to lower the effort in making the decision.
+- when people have to make a lot of decisions in rapid succession, they will also actively choose to use heuristics.

 ## realized concepts

 **decision-making capacity**